 Organized by SEWA Bharat.

-The session will seek to highlight women’s CSEs as a model for women’s economic empowerment, discuss collective strength, representation and bargaining and allied benefits, and share stories of leadership from the ground.
-It will look to identify ways to support women’s enterprises culminating in a set of recommendations and action points for relevant stakeholders.
+The session sought to highlight women’s CSEs as a model for women’s economic empowerment, discuss collective strength, representation and bargaining and allied benefits, and share stories of leadership from the ground.
+It looked to identify ways to support women’s enterprises culminating in a set of recommendations and action points for relevant stakeholders.

 Renana Jhabvala, President, SEWA Bharat